writethedocs/www/docs/blog/2020-community-update.rst

 We're looking forward to seeing everyone online for our `Prague <http://www.writethedocs.org/conf/prague/2020/>`_ on October 18-20 in the CEST timezone.
 We're also getting excited about our upcoming `Australia & India <http://www.writethedocs.org/conf/australia/2020/>`_ conference on December 3-4 in the AEDT timezone.
-The talks were just announced for Prague, and the CFP is open for a little while longer for Australia & India.
+The talks were just announced for the Prague conference, we'll be publishing more information about the speakers for the Australia & India conference by the end of the month.

 We also just recently wrapped up our first online Portland conference.
 We had around 600 people join us to make this another memorable event.